aprausch/sg/README.md

 # Scientific Games

-This is a submission for a solution to Scientific Games' coding challenge; I have applied as a Mathematician.
+This is a submission for a solution to Scientific Games' coding challenge.
 The challenge is stated as such:

     Description: